 To address the issue, check on the order, send updated tracking, and if the customer needs the item for an important event, consider overnighting a new one.
 You can also offer to include a return label for the delayed package so they don't get stuck with more products than they need.

 - Respond to reviews in a timely manner, ideally within 24 hours.
 This goes for positive and negative reviews.
 It ultimately shows your audience that you're engaged and care about the feedback you receive.

-Plus, especially with bad reviews or comments on social media, leaving them unanswered or unsolved for too long can lead to a less than ideal result.
-Other people on social media, including the user's friends can start adding on to the conversation, chiming in with more negative feedback.
+Plus, especially with bad reviews or comments on social media, leaving them unanswered or unsolved for too long can lead to a less-than-ideal result.
+Other people on social media, including the user's friends, can start adding to the conversation, chiming in with more negative feedback.
 It can really spiral out of control.
 Definitely not the trending topic you want to be a part of, so timely responses are crucial!

 Tools to Help Monitor Online Reviews